gopi487krishna/proposal-gsoc-2021/README.md

 **Phase 2**: 1 Month (16 July - 16 August)

 The first 3 weeks will be dedicated to writing the entire XML writer class and performing debugging etc. The next 1 week will be spent in benchmarking the code against famous libraries and finding hotspots in the code to reduce memory footprint and improve performance

+After 4 weeks of development the third major milestone (M3) should be achieved

 **Phase 2 Evaluations**: 7 days (16 August - 23 August)